anibalcoral/OpenShift-Virtualization-GitOps/README.md

    - Verify resource quotas in target namespaces

 3. **SSH access issues:**
-   - Ensure SSH key was properly set up with `./setup-ssh-key.sh`
+   - SSH keys are pre-configured in the Apps repository
    - Check if the SSH secret exists in the target namespace
    - Verify VM has an IP address assigned